Grease, oil, paints, and dirt are the substances mechanics wrestle with. If you are a mechanic, you aren’t an exception.

 With these home remedies to clean mechanic hands, you can always have a clean hand.

-Judiciously follow these guides that have been highlighted, and you will be glad to have a hand appearing soft and smooth.
+Judiciously follow these guides; you will be glad to have a hand that constantly appears soft and smooth.

-So enjoy cleaning your hands from grease and stains.
+Enjoy cleaning your hands off grease and stains!